REACH (Registration, Evaluation, Authorization and Restrictions of Chemicals)

 ECHA has produced a number of guidance documents to help companies determine their REACH obligations and comply with the legislation.
 In addition, ECHA maintains a webpage containing answers to frequently asked questions.
 See REACH FAQs.

-U.S. exporters may also submit questions to the ECHA helpdesk (free of charge).
+U.S. exporters may also submit questions to ECHA or Member State helpdesks (free of charge).

-In addtion, ECHA maintains the following webpage containing links to the REACH regulation (as amended), court-rulings by the European Court of Justice and other relevant legislation.
+In addition, ECHA maintains the following webpage containing links to the REACH regulation (as amended), court-rulings by the European Court of Justice and other relevant legislation.
 See REACH legal texts.

 Contact the Commercial Service